 Thank you for wanting to learn more about my business, The Lost Pint: Pub Crawl through History.
 Pennsylvania is a noted beer brewing state; the BBC recommends Pennsylvania as the place to start for touring breweries in the North Eastern region of the USA!
 Read the linked article above; they mention Harrisburg!
 The Lost Pint is headquartered in Harrisburg, Pennsylvania.
 Conveniently, we humans benefit from the geology of this area; Pennsylvania water is excellent for brewing.
 Water has a lot to do with making quality beer.
 Central PA has an abundance of limestone and this benefits beer making by adding calcium to the water; yeast need this for healthy strong fermentation.
 I believe that Pennsylvania’s English and German heritage has also contributed to the proliferation of breweries in Pennsylvania.
 The Harrisburg-Philadelphia corridor manifests a clustering of quality breweries; there are more breweries in the Southeast region than any other part of the state!
 The Lost Pint is well positioned to exploit this clustering.
-The Lost Pint is not a pick-up/drop-off "tour" service, with memorized scripts; rather, it is a field trip style learning experience that allows you to get-to-know the area and learn about history, beer, and wine.
-The tour is conducted in a manner reminiscent of the college classroom experience, hence the “Mobile Classroom” nomenclature.
+The Lost Pint is a step-on tour service that is a field trip style learning experience that allows you to get-to-know the area and learn about history, beer, and wine.
 Tours are designed to encourage inclusive discourse that is engaging and fun.
 Please read on.

 Harrisburg's Market Street Bridge, affectionately called the camelback bridge, 1889.

 Beer and spirits